Email Validation Testing: Test 9 Different Types of Emails

 • Reset password link:

-• Clicking on it should take the user to respective application’s page to reset the password
+• Clicking on it should take the user to their respective application’s page to reset the password

-• Some applications will ask user to answer security question before displaying reset password page, and some will have security question integrated with reset password page itself, and some will not have this feature at all
+• Some applications will ask users to answer security questions before displaying the reset password page, and some will have security questions integrated with the reset password page itself, and some will not have this feature at all.

-• If user resets the password successfully, the link in the Forgot Password Email that has been received should get deactivated and non-functional
+• If the user resets the password successfully, the link in the Forgot Password email that has been received should be deactivated and non-functional

-• If user cancels the reset password flow, the link in the Forgot Password Email that has been received should remain activated
+• If the user cancels the reset password flow, the link in the Forgot Password email that has been received should remain activated

 • Duration – Check for the duration within which the link has to be clicked for password reset

-• Click on the link and reset password successfully within specified duration
+• Click on the link and reset your password successfully within the specified duration

 Reset Password Email